The Black Dog (song)

 "The Black Dog" is a song written and recorded by the American singer-songwriter Taylor Swift for her eleventh studio album, The Tortured Poets Department (2024).
-Produced by her and Jack Antonoff, the track is post-industrial in the form of a power ballad.
+The track is produced by Swift and Jack Antonoff.
 It starts slow and builds up with a sparse, piano–led arrangement, which is juxtaposed by a brief dynamic shift during the chorus.
 In the lyrics, Swift mourns a past relationship and imagines an ex-partner with another woman at a bar that they used to visit, resulting in heartbreak and resentment.

 "The Black Dog" was first released as a bonus track in a physical edition of The Tortured Poets Department on April 19, 2024, and then digitally as part of a double album edition, subtitled The Anthology, two hours later.
 A website–exclusive demo recording was temporarily available as a digital-edition bonus track.
 The song reached number 26 on the Billboard Global 200 and the top 30 of national charts in Australia, Canada, New Zealand, and the United States.
 It received a gold certification from the Australian Recording Industry Association.

 Most critics gave "The Black Dog" positive reviews, in which several regarded it as a highlight from the double album.
 They found the lyricism engaging and clever and praised the intensity of both the production and Swift's vocal performance.
 Swift performed the song in three shows of her Eras Tour (2023–2024), as part of mashups with her other songs.